bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 #### Or: I made a supercomputer out of a bunch of smartphone connectors, a chip from RGB mechanical keyboards, and four thousand tiny microcontrollers.

+Before I begin, I must admit this entire post is a shibboleth.
+Only people who already understand it will comprehend it.
+But this is all writing, I suppose.

 This project is a reproduction and modern recreation of the Thinking Machines [Connection Machine CM-1](https://en.wikipedia.org/wiki/Connection_Machine).
 The Connection Machine was a massively parallel computer from 1985, containing 65,536 individual processors arranged at the vertexes of a 16-dimension hypercube.
 This means each processor in the machine is connected to 16 adjacent processors.

 This project is effectively identical to the lowest-spec Connection Machine built.
 It contains 4,096 individual RISC-V processors, each connected to 12 neighbors in a 12-dimensional hypercube.